Although Python is an easy to learn and powerful programming language as it is

 Last Minute Offer

-Our next guaranteed to run Python course in Toronto: 2nd to 6th of December 2013: Learning Python in Toronto with Bernd Klein, the author of this website.
+Our next Python course in Toronto: 24th - 28th of March, 2014: Learning Python in Toronto with Bernd Klein, the author of this website.

 A Course is not a Course